You Can't Take It with You (play)

 You Can't Take It with You is a comedic play in three acts by George S. Kaufman and Moss Hart.
-The original production of the play premiered on Broadway in 1936, and played for 838 performances.
+The original production of the play premiered at the Chestnut Street Opera House in Philadelphia, on November 30, 1936.
+The production then transferred to Broadway's Booth Theatre on December 14, 1936, where it played for 838 performances.

 The play won the 1937 Pulitzer Prize for Drama, and was adapted for the screen as You Can't Take It with You in 1938, which won the Academy Award for Best Picture and Best Director.

 The play is popular among theater programs of high school institutions, and has been one of the 10 most-produced school plays every year since amateur rights became available in 1939.

 Plot

 Act One

 The story takes place entirely in the large house of a slightly odd New York City family.
 Various characters in the lives of the Vanderhof-Sycamore-Carmichael clan are introduced in the first act.

-The patriarch of the family, Grandpa Vanderhof, is a whimsical old man who keeps snakes and has never paid his income tax.
-Penelope "Penny" Vanderhof Sycamore is his daughter (a writer of adventure- and sex-filled melodrama plays), and is married to Paul Sycamore, a tinkerer who manufactures fireworks in the basement with the help of his assistant, Mr. De Pinna, who used to be the family's iceman.
-One of Paul and Penny's two daughters is Essie Sycamore Carmichael, a childish candy maker who dreams of being a ballerina (but in reality is terrible at dancing).
-Essie is married to Ed Carmichael, a xylophone player who lives with them and helps distribute Essie's candies.
+The patriarch of the family, Grandpa Vanderhof, is a whimsical old man who keeps pet snakes and has never paid his income tax.
+His daughter is Penelope "Penny" Vanderhof, a writer of adventure- and sex-filled melodrama plays.
+Penny is married to Paul Sycamore, a tinkerer who manufactures fireworks in the basement with the help of his assistant, Mr. De Pinna, who used to be the family's iceman.
+One of Paul and Penny's two daughters is Essie Sycamore Carmichael, a childlike candy maker who dreams of being a ballerina, even though she is a terrible dancer.
+Essie is married to Ed Carmichael, a xylophone player who lives with the family and helps distribute Essie's candies.
 Ed is an amateur printer who prints any phrase that sounds catchy.
 Paul and Penny's other daughter Alice Sycamore is quite obviously the only "normal" family member.
 She has an office job and is sometimes embarrassed by the eccentricities of her family, yet deep down, she still loves them.
-In addition, the Vanderhof-Sycamore-Carmichael clan employs a maid, Rheba, who is dating Donald, a handyman who performs odd jobs for the Sycamores.
+In addition, the Vanderhof-Sycamore-Carmichael clan employs a maid, Rheba, who is dating Donald, a handyman who performs odd jobs for the family.